google/openhtf/CONTRIBUTING.md

 #### Limit Complexity
 Code that is complex requires programmers to hold many things in their heads simultaneously in order to make modifications and fixes.
-Try to write simple, composable components with clean, well-defined interfaces wherever possible.
+Thus code complexity can increase the risk of bugs as well as the time and effort needed to fix them.
+In hardware testing (more so than in many more computationally intensive or latency-sensitive applications) maximizing reliability and stability are often far more important than minimizing code execution time.
+Therefore OpenHTF prioritizes leveraging composable components with clean, well-defined interfaces wherever possible, even at the occasional cost of computational intensity.
 Check out
 [this great talk](https://www.infoq.com/presentations/Simple-Made-Easy)
 for a deeper look at code complexity.

 #### Consider OpenHTF's Goals
-OpenHTF is designed to abstract away nearly all boilerplate of hardware test setup and execution, so test engineers can focus entirely on writing actual test logic.
+OpenHTF is designed to abstract away as much boilerplate as possible from hardware test setup and execution, so test engineers can focus primarily on test logic.
 It aspires to do so in a lightweight and minimalistic fashion.
 OpenHTF should remain general enough to be useful in a variety of hardware testing scenarios, from the lab bench to the manufacturing floor.

 Try to keep these goals in mind when authoring your contributions.